What if Nova Scotian communities could enjoy 100% renewable energy?

 Bill Roberts

 Bill spent over 40 years in telecommunications sales, planning and project management with several firms in Halifax, Winnipeg, Edmonton, Montreal, Toronto and Lagos Nigeria.
 He retired in 2006 after 10 years as Account Vice President, Atlantic Canada with Nortel Networks.
 Bill was founding Chairman of the Telecommunications Applications Research Alliance (TARA) in Halifax and was a member of the Royal Nova Scotia Yacht Squadron board of management for 7 years, serving as Commodore in 2003 and 2004.
 He holds an MBA (Gold Medal 1994) from Saint Mary’s University.
+He represents Scotian Wind on the Board of ScWEB GP and ScWEB II GP.

 A middle-aged man with gray hair and glasses smiling, wearing a checkered shirt, against a plain light-colored wall.